victoriousxd/vboxtest/README.md

 For every file in fileList.txt:

 1. Starts the virtual machine
-2. Execute `/home/collector` on guest machine for x seconds which :
+2. Execute `/home/collector` on guest machine for set time which :
     * runs executable
-    * enerates logs in `/var/log/audit`
+    * generates logs in `/var/log/audit`

 3. copy logs to **test_files** directory.
 4. parses logs for syscalls and combines them into a gzip file.